microsoft/ebpf-for-windows/docs/PerformanceTest.md

 ## Test Runner

 The Test Runner (Runner) is a C++ program utilizing the libbpf library.
 It loads an eBPF program (in the kernel) and employs bpf_prog_test_run_opts to execute the BPF program on specified CPUs for a specified number of iterations.
 Subsequently, it calculates and outputs the average duration of the BPF programs.
 As a stretch goal, the Runner is designed to be platform-agnostic, enabling it to target both Windows and Linux eBPF runtimes.
+Given the importance of measuring both single threaded performance as well as concurrent performance, the test schema permit scheduling BPF programs on specific sets of CPUs.

 ## Test Suites